Dialpad Logo

 2. Assure the business associate will not use or release PHI unless required by the contract or by law.

-3. Require the business associate to use appropriate safety measures to prevent unauthorized access to PHI, including up-to-date encryption for electronic PHI (ePHI).
+3. Require the business associate to use appropriate safeguards to prevent unauthorized access to PHI, consistent with the HIPAA Security Rule (including administrative, physical, and technical controls that may include encryption for electronic PHI (ePHI)).

 4. Require the business associate to report to the covered entity any data breaches of unsecured protected health information.